Traffic Management and Concrete Safety Barriers - Executive Summary

 - A study that has assessed current practice for mounting Temporary Traffic Management (TTM) signing on Vertical Concrete Barriers (VCB)'s.
 Current practices include the use of conventional sandbags plus webbing straps which tie sign frames to adjacent road furniture.

-- A questionnaire based survey of Highways Agency Area teams to establish the different types of permanent traffic sign located in the central reserve on the motorway and major trunk road network.
+- A questionnaire based survey of National Highways Area teams to establish the different types of permanent traffic sign located in the central reserve on the motorway and major trunk road network.

 - A description and discussion of the various available solutions and recommendations for both permanent and temporary traffic management signs.